platformio/platformio-docs/en/latest/_sources/plus/debug-tools/digilent-hs1.rst.txt

     * - :ref:`platform_chipsalliance`
       - The CHIPS Alliance develops high-quality, open source hardware designs relevant to silicon devices and FPGAs.

+    * - :ref:`platform_openhw`
+      - OpenHW Group is a not-for-profit, global organization that provides an infrastructure for hosting high quality open-source HW developments in line with industry best practices.
+The OpenHW CV32E40P RISC-V core is the first open-source core for high-volume chips verified with the state-of-the-art process required for high-integrity, commercial SoCs.

 Frameworks
 ----------
 .. list-table::